COMMERCIAL INSURANCE GUIDE

 Key person policies, surety bonds, and your overall risk profile directly impact your borrowing capacity and cost of capital.
 Lenders evaluate your insurance program — does your program reflect what they need to see?

-INSURANCE + M&A
+Insurance + M&A

 Captive insurance structures, premium deductibility optimization, and loss reserve strategies can create meaningful tax advantages — but only when insurance and tax advisors are collaborating on a shared strategy.

-"The most expensive gap is the one that sits between two advisors who never thought to talk to each other."
+"The most expensive gap is the one that sits between two

 Built for Complexity.
 Designed for Owners.

 Centered Partners was founded on a simple premise: business owners deserve an advisory team where every discipline sees what every other discipline is doing.
+We didn't bolt services together — we built an integrated firm from the ground up.

 Operators First